akmamun/django-nginx-docker/README.md

+# Dockerizing Django with Postgres, Gunicorn, and Nginx
-# Instruction for Docker Deployment
+## Instruction for Docker Deployment

 ## Installation